COVID’s Impact on Travel to Japan

 August 29 2022: Japanese Prime Minister Kishida Fumio has announced that from September 7 onward, people entering Japan will no longer be required to undergo a pre-arrival COVID-19 test as long as they can provide evidence of at least three vaccinations.
 He also announced that the cap on daily arrivals would be lifted from 20,000 but did not confirm what the new cap will be.
 It is however widely speculated that the new cap will be 50,000 arrivals per day and that restrictions on tourism will soon be eased however it is important to note that Japan is not yet open to independent tourists.

-August 29 2022: on Sunday, Japan confirmed 157,817 new cases of COVID-19 – a reduction of around 68,000 cases from a week before.
+August 29 2022: On Sunday, Japan confirmed 157,817 new cases of COVID-19 – a reduction of around 68,000 cases from a week before.
 Of those cases, 15,834 cases were reported in Tokyo – a reduction of around 8900 cases from the week before – with 40 cases rated severe.

-August 24 2022: in what appears to be a very positive development, the government is reported to be considering opening the border to independent travellers, so long as they book their visit through a travel agency.
+August 24 2022: In what appears to be a very positive development, the government is reported to be considering opening the border to independent travellers, so long as they book their visit through a travel agency.
 Currently, visitors can travel to Japan for tourism purposes but can only do so when joining guided tours operated by approved agencies.
 Initiated in June, there has been little uptake of these tours due to the restrictions placed on travellers including being accompanied by a guide, mandatory wearing of face masks, regular temperature checks and limited movement.
 It is hoped that easing of such strict requirements will see the first meaningful spike in international tourism since the beginning of the pandemic.

-August 24 2022: while no official announcement has yet been made, reports have emerged that Japan will soon drop the requirement for anyone entering the country to have a COVID-19 test prior to travel.
+August 24 2022: While no official announcement has yet been made, reports have emerged that Japan will soon drop the requirement for anyone entering the country to have a COVID-19 test prior to travel.
 It is reported that travellers will be exempt from this requirement if they can provide evidence of three or more vaccinations.
 At the same time, the government is considering lifting the daily cap on international arrivals from 20,000 to 50,000.
 Again, no official announcement has been made regarding this potential change however it is reported that it may occur as early as next month.

 August 22 2022: Japanese Prime Minister Kishida Fumio tested positive for COVID-19 on Sunday.
 His symptoms are reported to be mild.
 It comes as Japan reported more than 260,000 new cases of COVID-19 on Friday – the highest number for single day since the pandemic began- and marked the third straight day that Japan reported more than 250,000 cases.
 Japan continues to feel the impact of its seventh wave of COVID-19.
 With the summer holidays now coming to an, it is hoped that the infection rate will fall over the coming weeks.